 A ‘Yes’ space is a space which minimises risk, where children are free to explore safely without hurting themselves or others.
 They are free to explore without being told ‘no’.
 For younger children, this can simply be an enclosed area with pillows.

 By doing this, we can make sure we only step in when it’s really needed.
 A ‘Yes’ space allows children to explore, and gives them the freedom to struggle and overcome that struggle without interference.

-At 44 minutes in, Stella builds on this concept.
+At 44 minutes in, Dr. Louis builds on this concept.
 She notes that we should also be creating these ‘Yes’ spaces for older children too.
 Instead of creating a physical space, we can create an environment that lets them explore without the fear of being told ‘no’.

 We should be creating an environment that encourages and aids development instead of interfering in their exploratory play.

 In addition to the points above, the full interview goes more into depth on the following subjects: